 We buy all the products we test — no freebies from companies.
 If you purchase through our links, we may earn a commission, which helps support our testing.

 Looking for great shades that won't break the bank?
 We've tested 17 of the best cheap sunglasses around.
-We sifted through hundreds of pairs before choosing our lineup for everything from paddling and hiking to trail runs and backyard naps.
 We tested these sunnies in all kinds of lighting, from intense road glare on long trips to the direct hit of the setting sun.
-We asked our friends to try them on to see how well they suit different people's faces and styles.
-Being on a budget doesn't mean you can't get a great pair of sunglasses to protect your eyes and augment your style.

-Editor's Note: This review was updated on June 24, 2024, to add some Kaliyadi shades to our lineup.
+Editor's Note: This review was revised on November 14, 2024, to provide new recommendations to our overview section.

 Fit: Medium | Protection: Polarized, 100% UV, Category 3